Hawai’i Trip Journal 2010

 As instructed by the printout from our auto-rental agency, we phoned a taxi for the one-mile ride to its facility in an industrial park.

-Car rentals are very expensive on Kaua’i (no economy of scale—they’ve got to transport vehicles to a somewhat inaccessible locale).
-At the advice of our colleagues at Noniland, we phoned their favorite cheapo rental agency, Island Car, and made what-amounted-to-a-reservation over the phone.
+Car rentals are very expensive on Kaua’i (no economy of scale—they’ve got to transport their vehicles from the Mainland to a somewhat inaccessible locale).
+At the advice of our colleagues at Noniland, we phoned their favorite cheapo car-rental agency, Island Car, and made what-amounted-to-a-reservation over the phone.
 At $20 a day it was less than a third the cost of the lowest other firm.
 I say “amounted to” because they didn’t want a credit card (“Pay by cash or check when you get here”), no last name either (“‘Richard’ will do”), no model selection either.
 And their phone had no answering machine and was only picked up on the seventh ring just before I hung up on my third try over two days.

 Making do with bricolage is part of the culture.